Here are some quick sales tips for how to start a sales pitch.

 Start with an Elevator Pitch

-Try to begin your sales pitch with some sort of elevator pitch.
-This should be one to two sentences that explain what you do.
-You may read that and think that we are contradicting ourselves because we just said to not talk about your company and products, and yet we just said to share what you do.
+Try to begin your sales pitch with an elevator pitch.
+This should be one to two sentences explaining what you do.
+You may read that and think we contradict ourselves because we just said not to talk about your company and products, yet we just said to share what you do.

-The thing here is that we suggest that you create an elevator pitch that focuses more on how you help than talking about what your products are or do.
+We suggest that you create an elevator pitch that focuses more on how you help than on what your products are or do.
 You can structure your elevator pitch around the benefits that you typically deliver.
-You can outline the problems that you help to resolve, minimize, or avoid.
+You can outline the problems you help resolve, minimize, or avoid.
 You can share an example of another client that you worked with.

 Ask Good Questions

-One of the best steps with how to start a sales pitch is to ask the prospect questions.
+One of the best ways to start a sales pitch is to ask the prospect questions.
 This is another thing that you can do in place of talking about your company and products.
-When other salespeople start out their pitch by talking all about their company and products, they are creating this very “all about me” type of conversation.
+When other salespeople start out their pitches by talking all about their company and products, they create this very “all about me” type of conversation.

 We hope this helps you with how to start a sales pitch.